Frequently Asked Questions

 • One carry-on bag and one personal item (laptop, purse, camera bag) are permitted per person.
 The carry-on bag may not exceed 9” x 14” x 22” and must fit in the overhead compartment or under the seat in front of you.

-• Carry some toiletries, a change of clothes and a swimsuit (if applicable) in case your luggage is delayed.
+• Carry some toiletries and a change of clothes in case your luggage is delayed.

 • Prescription drugs, in their original containers, should also be in your carry-on luggage.